-If you get seasick easily, have insomnia, or simply have a harder time falling asleep when there is a lot of noise around, sleeping on a boat, then, first of all: You’re not alone!
+If you get seasick easily, have insomnia, or simply have a harder time falling asleep when there is a lot of noise around, sleeping on a boat might be challenging.
+But first things first: You’re not alone!
 Many people need to get used to falling asleep in new environments & on boats in particular.

 While some people might have an easier time sleeping on a rocking boat in the ocean, others find it impossible to relax on anything that’s not their own bed.
 But your nightly worries don’t mean you can’t go on a boat holiday.
 There are some easy tweaks you can make to optimize your bedtime experience.